The 6 Benefits of Treadmill Training

 While the treadmill may be easier on the body, it's harder on the mind.
 Want to run 12 miles?
 Start from your home and head out six miles.
 To get home, you have to cover six more miles, and it'll be faster to run than to walk.

 On a treadmill though, you can stop any time you want.
 The only thing that keeps you going is your willpower.
 That'll come in handy during mile 5 of a 10K race (or mile 10 of a half marathon), when stopping for a break might seem like a wonderful idea.

-- Treadmills are safer than icy roads or extreme temperatures.
+- Treadmill training is safer than icy roads or extreme temperatures.